 Well the story is that Chiquita met a man called Jeffery, someone in Chiquita’s age group, around mid fifties.
 He worked in one of her factory Jobs, perhaps having seniority over her there, I think he was manger there.
 Chiquita had one son who was grown and he was in the military, she loved him and spoke of him often she was proud of him.
 It was said that after her son’s father left the home, Chiquita never had another man, she concentrated all her efforts on her son and her many jobs, she was not afraid to work, even doing construction at times,and not too proud to shovel snow on the side to make an extra buck.
 Chiquita did all she could for her and her son.

 As I heard it Chiquita was somewhat cautious when this man began to woo her, and when she spoke of him she blushed like a school girl, which was odd to see, as she was 6ft, 300 pounds, a strapping bear of a woman, albeit pleasant looking in the face.
-Who says big girls even black ones can’t blush, lol.
+Who says dark skin girls can’t blush, lol.

 The man was small in stature, of average height for a man, 5ft 8’inches, he was slender weighing around 140 pounds.
 Jamaicans made crude jokes of the two in there gossiping, saying Jeffrey was like a mouse on a huge loaf of bread.